rockymeza/couchy/README.md

 ```

 ## Seeding
 This is mainly for creating test data.
-It takes a callback should return a document.
+It takes a `doc_callback` that should return a document.

 `db.seed(doc_callback, [callback(error, docs, body)])`